tunmsk/nextgen-facebook/readme.txt

 	* Added a check for image IDs within class names to detect Media Library images in older content.
 * **Bugfixes**
 	* Updated checks for conflicting Yoast SEO 'wpseo_head' actions.
-	* Fixed a condition where updated options were not getting saved if the user did not have sufficient priviledges.
+	* Fixed a condition where updated options were not getting saved if the user did not have sufficient privileges.
 * **Developer Notes**
 	* Added context to all metabox titles and tab text strings.
 	* Added new filters to customize the image pattern matching in the content: